christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 #### Copy supressions role in the ToM circuit

-Copy supression[<a href="https://arxiv.org/pdf/2310.04625" title="McDougall" rel="nofollow">19</a>] in the ToM circuit is a head in the model that responds to the predictions that are being made by heads in earlier layers and calibrating the final prediction.
+Copy supression[<a href="https://arxiv.org/pdf/2310.04625" title="McDougall" rel="nofollow">19</a>] in the ToM circuit is a head in the model that responds to the predictions that are being made by heads in earlier layers and it calibrates the final prediction.
 It's useful for later heads to do this because they get to see everything that comes before them.
 They get to see all of the context made by the earlier heads in the model and then adjust the level of confidence (positive/negative) of the next predicted token in the sequence wrt the logits before the final token is predicted.

 More technically, copy surpression is an algorithm applied to the unembedding space of the model.
 An induction head (belief state emphasis) sees that `John put the cat on the basket`, the current token is `the` and it starts to output `basket`.
 This is written to the residual stream and will be mapped to the logits, but then copy supression performs post-processing on this logit space by supressing any output it has seen before that is not relevant to the induction heads context.
 So we can see heads that do task specific things and then heads that are responding to the previous predictions which is a more general and less specific sub task.